astuder/icp-101xx/README.md

 `isConnected` will return false in the following situations:

 - No response from the sensor.
-Check you connections and pull-up resistors.
+Check your connections and pull-up resistors.
 - Sensor responds with an unknown or unsupported device ID.

 ### measure()

-The method `measure` performs a measurement, and returns when it is complete.
+The method `measure` performs a measurement and doesn't return control until the measurement is completed.

 The time to complete a measurement depends on the selected sensor mode that can be passed as an optional parameter.
 The options are: